mstrhao/conscious-access-pfc/README.md

 Python 3.12.13.
 A final Linux/Code Ocean run remains to be recorded after importing the frozen Git revision.

-## License and citation
+## License

 Code is released under the MIT License, copyright 2026 Hao Zhou.
 Processed data are supplied for verification of this manuscript; confirm any broader reuse terms with the corresponding author.
-Citation metadata are in `CITATION.cff`.